mishaboing8/EbayScrappGoogleAI/README.md

 3) Enter filename where you would like to store products info (File can be empty);
 4) Wait and enjoy;
 5) To quit just enter quit in terminal every time you want;
-6) Your founded products you can find in file (step 3), or in application EbayParsePhones (see on my github);
+6) Your founded products you can find in file (step 3), or in application EbayScrappingPhones (see on my github);